 Dissertation: Myth and Appropriation: Fryderyk Chopin in the Context of Russian and Polish Literature and Culture

-After Berkeley, Tony H. Lin (B.A., B.M., Northwestern University) joined Connecticut College as a Post-Doctoral Fellow.
-He then taught at Pittsburg University and Boston College, where he is currently Visiting Assistant Professor and the Russian/Slavic Coordinator.
+After Berkeley, Tony H. Lin (B.A., B.M., Northwestern University) joined Connecticut College as a Mellon Postdoctoral Fellow.
+He then taught at the University of Pittsburgh and Boston College, where he is currently Assistant Professor of the Practice and the Russian/Slavic Coordinator.

 His specializations include Russian literature and music of the 19th and 20th centuries, Polish literature, Transposition/Intermediality Studies (relationship between literature and other art forms).